xitop/edzed/docs/events.rst

 ================

 Application code transfers data from an external system to the circuit by sending events which the circuit receives.
+Internal events originate from other circuit blocks.

-An event is delivered by calling the :meth:`SBlock.event` method of the destination block.
-This method is used for both external and internal events.
+In both cases events are delivered by calling the :meth:`SBlock.event` method of the destination block.

 .. method:: SBlock.event(etype: Union[str, EventType], /, **data) -> Any

   Handle the event of :ref:`type<Event types>` *etype* with attached *data*.

-  In particular:
+  Raise :exc:`EdzedUnknownEvent` if the *etype* is not supported.

-  - update the internal state, and
-  - set the output value

-  according to the block's rules.
+  In particular, update the internal state and set the output value according to the block's rules.

   .. note::